ubuntu-mate/ubuntu-mate.org/pages/get-involved-guidelines-design.md

 {:.center}
 ![Main Logo](/images/get-involved/logo-guidelines/Main_Logo.png) ![Main Logo White](/images/get-involved/logo-guidelines/Main_Logo_white.png)

 The wordmark logo is presented only with colours above.
 Please, never change any of the colours in the logo.
 The white logo has been placed on a green background for visibility purposes.
-The background is not part of the logo; you are free to place the logo on whatever background you want, you just have to be able to see it.
+The background is not part of the logo; you are free to place the logo on whatever background you want, so long as you are able to see it.

 ### Roundel

 {:.center .small}
 ![Circle of MATEs Green](/images/get-involved/logo-guidelines/Circle_of_MATEs_green.png) ![Circle of MATEs White](/images/get-involved/logo-guidelines/Circle_of_MATEs_white.png)

 As with the wordmark, use the roundel logo only with the colour configurations above.
 The white version has been placed on a green background for visibility purposes.
-The background is not part of the logo; you are free to place the logo on whatever background you want, you just have to be able to see it.
+The background is not part of the logo; you are free to place the logo on whatever background you want, so long as you are able to see it.

 ### Which logo should I use?